evince05/CodersBlock/README.md

 ## DoubleDrops

+When mining, this feature doubles certain items!
+Items like logs, cobblestone, crops, and dirt will double when you mine them.

 ## Ride The Mob

+When holding a saddle, right-click a mob to ride it!
+You can ride any mob - chickens, villagers, even the wither!

 ## Tribes

+Players can choose a tribe to receive special powers!

+Earth Tribe - Mining speed, faster crop growth, extra health Wind Tribe - Faster movement, double jump, slow falling Fire Tribe - Walking on lava, auto smelt ores, auto fire aspect Water Tribe - Water breathing, faster swim speed, faster mining underwater

+# Installing the CodersBlock Plugins

-# Adding the CodersBlock plugin to your server
+## Adding the CodersBlock plugin to your server

-To add the CodersBlock plugin to your server, download the CodersBlock jar file in the target folder.
+To add the CodersBlock plugin to your server, download the codersblock-0.0.1 jar file in the target folder.

+## Adding the EthanWeapons and TribesPlugin plugins to your server

+1) Open the EthanWeapons or TribesPlugin folder, depending on what you want to install.
+2) Inside the folder, open the target folder.
+3) If you are downloading EthanWeapons, download the ethan-weapons-0.0.1 jar file.
+4) If you are downloading TribesPlugin, download the super-powers-0.0.1 jar file.